2nd Accuser Comes Forward Against Virginia Lt. Gov. Justin Fairfax

 Fairfax vowed to clear his "good name," and noted he has passed FBI background checks and run for office "with nothing like this being raised before."

 Watson is the second woman to come forward with sexual assault allegations against Fairfax this week.
-Just days ago, Scripps College professor Vanessa Tyson released her own detailed account of an assault by Fairfax in a hotel room during the 2004 Democratic National Convention in Boston.
+Just days ago, Scripps College professor Vanessa Tyson released her own detailed account of an alleged assault by Fairfax in a Boston hotel room during the 2004 Democratic National Convention — a claim Fairfax also denies.

+The two allegations have surfaced in the harsh glare of the national spotlight, which was initially drawn to Virginia by a separate controversy involving Gov. Ralph Northam.
+The governor, also a Democrat, admitted to using blackface earlier this month, after the discovery of a racist image on his page in a decades-old yearbook.

+If Northam steps down, as many critics have called for him to do — and as he Fairfax would assume the governorship.
+But now, several prominent Virginians within his own party are calling on Fairfax to resign, as well.

+In a statement to NPR, a spokesman for Virginia GOP Chairman Jack Wilson offered a slightly more cautious response.

-"This is the second serious sexual assault allegation leveled against the Lieutenant Governor in the past week," a spokesman for Virginia GOP Chairman Jack Wilson tells NPR.
+"This is the second serious sexual assault allegation leveled against the Lieutenant Governor in the past week," Wilson said.
 "As with Dr. Tyson's allegation, it needs to be investigated thoroughly because it impacts his ability to continue to serve the Commonwealth."

 NPR's Sarah McCammon contributed to this report.